wagdav/thewagner.net/content/2023-11-25-Homelab-deployment.markdown

 # Overview

-My home network comprises a wirelesss router, a few computers, temperature and humidity sensors and remote controllable switches.
+My home network comprises a wireless router, a few computers, temperature and humidity sensors and remote controllable switches.
 I configure these devices mainly using Nix, and when it's possible, I run NixOS on them.
 I use this setup to experiment with [home automation and to learn about new